 The name hellebore is thought to come from the ancient Greek word for Helleborus orientalis, which is helléboros.
-This word is thought to be a compound of two ancient Greek words: heleîn, which means to injure, and borá which means food.
-This could possibly be a reference to the hellebore’s poisonous nature.
+This word is believed to be a compound of two ancient Greek words: heleîn, which means to injure, and borá, which means food.
+This could be a reference to the hellebore’s poisonous nature.

-According to The Language of Flowers printed in New York in 1834, hellebore flowers symbolized delirium during the Victoria era.
+According to The Language of Flowers printed in New York in 1834, hellebore flowers symbolized delirium during the Victorian era.

 In modern traditions of flower symbolism, hellebore’s symbolic meaning is slightly more palatable.
 Today, hellebore has come to represent peace, tranquility, and serenity.
 However, it still has a somewhat sinister side, representing scandal, stress, and anxiety.